Tokyo Tower 東京タワー

 Three tiers and spectacular views

-The Main Observatory is located 150 meters up and offers memorable views of the city as well as a “look-down” window—not for the faint-hearted.
+The Main Deck is located 150 meters up and offers memorable views of the city as well as a “look-down” window—not for the faint-hearted.

-For truly spectacular views, however, seek out the Special Observatory.
+For truly spectacular views, however, seek out the Top Deck.
 A heady 250 meters in the sky, this point has panoramic views of the metropolis below and, weather allowing, Skytree and even Mt.
 Fuji on the horizon.

 The completion of Tokyo Skytree in 2012 might have stolen some of Tokyo Tower's glory, but the 1958 construction remains a magnificent symbol of Japan's postwar ascendancy, as well as an exciting entertainment hub for both visitors to, and residents of, this inexhaustible city.